 - Do not travel to Afghanistan because of the extremely dangerous security situation and the very high threat of terrorist attack.
 If you are in Afghanistan, consider leaving.

-- Consider dedicated armed protection, though even these precautions cannot guarantee personal safety.
+- Consider hiring dedicated armed personal security protection, though even these precautions cannot guarantee personal safety.
 The safety and security environment can change rapidly.
-Monitor local information sources on a daily basis and have contingency plans in case you need to depart at short notice
+Monitor local information sources on a daily basis and have contingency plans in case you need to depart at short notice.

 - If, despite our strong advice, you do decide to travel to, or remain in, Afghanistan, ensure you have secure transport and accommodation, and appropriate personal security protection measures in place.

 - The frequency of attacks in Kabul, and across the country, has increased significantly with many killed and wounded.
 There are credible reports of imminent attacks.
-In May 2017 at least 150 people were killed and more than 300 injured in an attack near the semi-secure zone in Kabul.
-Subsequent attacks have caused further deaths and injuries.
+In January 2018, over 100 people were killed and over 200 injured in an attack close to a number of embassies in Kabul.
+The previous week, foreigners were specifically targeted, and killed, in an attack against the Intercontinental Hotel.
+In May 2017 at least 150 people were killed and more than 300 injured in an attack next to the semi-secure zone in Kabul.
+See Safety and security.

 We continue to see credible reports that terrorists have plans to target venues frequented by foreigners, including diplomatic missions, airports, hotels, military facilities, government buildings and places of mass gathering such as sporting events, shopping centres, monuments and mosques.
 The Kabul International Airport and roads leading to it are often subject to attack.
 See Safety and security.